 2016 was the best and the worst year of my adult life.
 Today, I’m stuck on a thin line between welcoming 2017 and dreading it completely.

 If I care too much, I struggle so hard I lose myself.
 But if I let apathy take over, I careen too far in the opposite direction.
 Control is hard to find on either end of the spectrum.
-My happiness lies somewhere in the middle….but mental illness, self-doubt and perfectionism hate the middle.
+My happiness lies somewhere in the middle….but fear, self-doubt and perfectionism hate the middle.
 My faults feel safer baring their teeth through extremes.
 It’s been a struggle to keep those ends at bay while I plan and organize for 2017.

 At the end of most Decembers, I like to do a little “year-end review” where I go over everything (good and bad) that happened during the year and set new goals.
 Sometimes, a certain word will stand out and repeat itself, until it becomes the word for my year.
 And this time, the word ‘strategy’ kept coming up.
 It sounded good, so I went deeper and kept scribbling the blueprint for 2017.
 I put ‘strategy’ at the center of all my plans.

 But the harder I worked at planning, the more strict and unforgiving this ‘strategy’ became.
 My plans grew more ego-centric and achievement based.
 Before I knew it, I’d spent three hours writing insanely detailed plans for things that might happen six months from now.
-And again, I was a wreck.
+And I was a nervous wreck.

 On the edge of a 2017, I’d once again swamped myself in that frantic, competitive and totally miserable state that I had fought all of 2016 to overcome.
 I was comparing myself to others, seeking validation in the unrealistic future version of myself that I was currently constructing.
 As I continued over-planning, my ambition morphed to masochism and tore me down in minutes.